 If you are close to graduating, taking less than 6 credits, or will not be attending next semester, there are some important things you should know about your options regarding your loans.
 Click here for a helpful checklist to keep you on track.

 Required of all borrowers under the federal Perkins, federal subsidized Direct, federal unsubsidized Direct loan, and federal TEACH Grant programs.
 Federal regulations require that you complete loan exit counseling once you graduate, withdraw, or drop below a half-time (6 credits) enrollment level, or in the case of a TEACH Grant once you leave school or are no longer eligible for the TEACH Grant. .
 Exit counseling also helps you understand your borrower rights and responsibilities, as well as providing you tips and information on how to manage your student loans.

 When you borrow a federal loan (student Direct, Parent PLUS, or Grad PLUS), the Department of Education (your lender) assigns your loan to one of the federal loan servicers.
 Your servicer does not depend on where you live or went to school.
 Your servicer will contact you via email or U.S. mail when your loan funds are disbursed.
-If you don't know or can't remember who your servicer is, you can look up this information on the National Student Loan Data System (NSLDS) using your federal Personal Identification Number (PIN) that you used to sign your FAFSA and your Master Promissory Note (MPN).
+If you don't know or can't remember who your servicer is, you can look up this information on the National Student Loan Data System (NSLDS) using your FSA ID that you use to sign your FAFSA and your Master Promissory Note (MPN).

 Now that you have decided to borrow, what do all of those terms mean?
 It is important for you to know and understand what they mean to make sure you are an informed borrower.
 For complete lists of loan terms, visit the Minnesota Office of Higher Education site.